Localization and slow-thermalization in a cluster spin model: Study of small system

 From the above study on the small system, we found that the modified LIOMs, $\{{\tilde K}^{a(b)}_{\ell}\}$, indeed label all energy eigenstates.
-We expect that this holds for the system with larger sizes.
+We expect that this holds for the system with larger sizes, see Appendix B, where we show numerical verification of this expectation for a larger system.
 Also, the interaction $H_{\rm int}$ mixes only a small number of local cluster-basis eigenstates of $H_0$.
-This fact implies that the interacting model in the present work exhibits localization phenomena analogous to Anderson localization.
-In what follows, to elucidate it we examine the dynamics of the system.
+This fact implies that the interacting model in the present work exhibits some characteristic dynamics originated from the integrability.
+In what follows, to elucidate it we numerically investigate the dynamics of the system.